-• The draft Orkney Mental Health Strategy 2020-2025 was approved by the Orkney IJB, on 2 October 2019, for consultation subject to amendments proposed at that meeting.
-As this consultation was over the festive period the period was extended to ensure that all stakeholders could be involved.
-A meeting to discuss the feedback received and to put a final version to the Orkney IJB was postponed due to work that was required to deal with COVID-19.
-This will be presented to a future Orkney IJB meeting for approval.

-- Orkney Health and Care is a named partner alongside East Ayrshire who are the Lead Pathfinder taking forward a project called "thinking differently and think TEC first".
+- The draft Orkney Mental Health Strategy 2020-2025 was approved by the Orkney IJB, on 2 October 2019, for consultation subject to amendments proposed at that meeting.
+As this consultation was over the festive period, the timeline was extended to ensure that all stakeholders could be involved.
+This will be presented to the Orkney IJB meeting in September 2020 for approval. - Orkney Health and Care is a named partner alongside East Ayrshire who are the Lead Pathfinder taking forward a project called "thinking differently and think TEC first".
 An agreement was reached that the Third Sector Interface would host a Tech Peer Champion post.
-Arrangements were in transition to take this forward but have been delayed due to COVID-19. - There are plans in regard to the replacement of the Kirkwall care facility.
-Although there was a commitment for a 60 bed facility this is now being reviewed to what the ongoing demand will be in respect of care home beds. - A Finance workshop is being developed and sessions will commence shortly to inform managers of the significant financial challenges and to address how services can be delivered within the financial resources that are available.
+Arrangements are in transition to take this forward but have been delayed due to COVID-19.

+- There are plans in regard to the replacement of the Kirkwall care facility.
+After a review of the demand a proposal for a 40 bed facility went to the Council's Policy and Resources in June 2020.
+This plan was submitted to the Orkney IJB in August 2020 and further engagement is required before approval can be actioned. - A finance workshop was delivered in August 2020 to inform managers of the significant financial challenges and to address how services can be delivered within the financial resources that are available.